 No, you don’t have to rock full spandex on your ride into work.
 Wear what you feel comfortable in for the length of ride you are doing and the type of bike you are riding on.
-However, your commute may not be the best time to break out that all-black jumpsuit.
 Be smart about your clothing choices and know that brighter clothes make you more visible on the road.
 Do you commute to work in a high-traffic area where the weather is unpredictable?
 A wind or rain jacket with reflective accents could serve as a functional and safe addition to your cycling wardrobe.
 Cycling gloves and shoes also have reflective accents that help you be seen, but are not necessary for every commute.

 Lighting up your bike is a good idea any time of day or night.
 Small flashing lights are easy to use and could help motorists see you.